 - Dungeons & Dragons has a handful of magical pins/periapts/scarabs/brooches, starting with 'brooch of shielding' which protects against Magic Missile and 'scarab of protection' which before D&D3 gave a saving throw against spells normally not allowing it, in later versions gives spell resistance and absorbs a number of lifeforce-draining or death attacks.

-- Forgotten Realms Harper pins (AD&D2 The Code of the Harpers / D&D3 Magic of Faerűn) give their wearers a bonus against mind-affecting effects, immunity to detection spells/psionics, Magic Missile and electricity/lightning attacks.
+- Forgotten Realms Harper pins (AD&D2 The Code of the Harpers / D&D3 Magic of Faerûn) give their wearers a bonus against mind-affecting effects, immunity to detection spells/psionics, Magic Missile and electricity/lightning attacks.
 They also blacken and start to jangle if worn by an evil being.

-- In the Mario RPGs, badges affect stats and sometimes have more interesting effects.
-In Paper Mario and its sequel, they are Mario's sole form of equipment, and do anything from giving the player extra information, to giving Mario extra moves, to giving already existing functions more effectiveness, to boosting Mario's stats when low on health.
-They have stat-boosting functions in Mario & Luigi: Superstar Saga and Mario & Luigi: Partners in Time.
+- In Paper Mario 64 and its sequel, these are Mario's sole form of equipment, and do anything from giving the player extra information, to giving Mario extra moves, to giving already existing functions more effectiveness, to boosting Mario's stats when low on health.
+They're stat-boosting accessories in Mario & Luigi: Superstar Saga and Mario & Luigi: Partners in Time.

 - The World Ends with You is built around this trope; every "player" in the "game" the protagonists are trapped in gains Psychic Powers from one.
 Neku, the Player Character, is unique in that he can use more than one (thus he can use pins in a Powers as Programs style).
 Oh, and the Big Bad's Evil Plan is to use modified pins to wire everyone up to a Hive Mind.
 Neku's power makes him the best hope the Mysterious Backer has of countering it.